 HITECH = Cash Pay for Privacy

-HITECH requires physicians to offer cash pricing to patients that want to keep the information private from their "health plan."
+HITECH requires that any HIPAA covered entity offer cash pricing to patients that want to keep the information private from their "health plan."
 This includes Medicare, though the Medicare limiting rates still apply when the patient pays the bill, and the physician is free to offer a rate less than the Medicare amount to any patient.
 A detailed explanation is included in the Federal Register from pages 5,623 to 5,634.
 Here is another helpful resource from MGMA.

 Section 13405(a) of the HITECH Act sets forth certain circumstances in which a covered entity now MUST comply with an individual’s request for restriction of disclosure of his or her protected health information.
 See 45 CFR § 164.522(a)(1).